 Zurich International Airport – 154km / 2 hours 20 minutes

 Friedrichshafen Airport – 155km / 2 hours 20 minutes

 Memmingen Airport – 195km / 2 hours 30 minutes

 Innsbruck Airport – 250km / 3 hours 10 minutes

 Transfers by road using a specialist transfer provider tend to quicker than by train.

 Each year Ski-Lifts helps more than 100,000 skiers and boarders get to their accommodation in ski resorts including Arosa and Lenzerheide with a range of hassle-free, door-to-door transfer options from all major airports and train stations, and 24/7 English language assistance if needed.
 Get an immediate quote and book online >>>

 Alps2Alps cover all major ski destinations in the Alps and provide reliable transfers to Arosa and Lenzerheide from Zurich Airport, Friedrichshafen Airport, Innsbruck Airport, Memmingen Airport, Milan Airport (Malpensa or Linate) and regional train stations, at seriously competitive prices.
 Professional English speaking drivers meet and greet you on arrival and transport you safely and swiftly to your accommodation.
 Shared transfers, private transfers or group transfers for up to 52 people with secure online booking, 24/7 telephone support and generous discounts for mid-week transfers.
 Get a transfer quotation and book online >

-Airport transfers to Arosa from Zurich by train
+Getting to Arosa by Rail from Zurich Airport

 Although the journey from Zurich to Arosa is quicker by road, the train journey is a pleasant alternative.